Universal quantum control over non-Hermitian continuous-variable systems: State control over cavity and magnon

 The performance of our protocol for state transfer can be evaluated by the fidelity $\mathcal{F}_{\rho}=\langle\psi(t)|\rho|\psi(t)\rangle$, where $|\psi(t)\rangle$ is the pure-state solution of the time-dependent Schr\"odinger equation~(\ref{SchH}) with the Hamiltonian~(\ref{HamMC}). $\rho$ is the density matrix of any interested state, such as initial, intermediate, and target states.
 For pure states $\rho=|\phi\rangle\langle\phi|$, we have $\mathcal{F}_{\phi}=|\langle\phi|\psi(t)\rangle|^2$.
 When the initial state is a product of Fock states, it is equivalent to show the population dynamics $\mathcal{F}_{n_1,n_2}=|\langle n_1|\langle n_2|\psi(t)\rangle|^2$ during the time evolution.

-Figure~\ref{ConverFockPT} demonstrates perfect nonadiabatic passage $\mu_1^\dagger(t)$, i.e., $\mathcal{F}_{5,0}(0)=1$ and $\mathcal{F}_{0,5}(\tau)=1$, under a $\mathcal{PT}$-symmetric Hamiltonian.
-It is found that for both evolutions of (a) avoiding and (b) crossing EPs, the Fock states with conserved excitations other than the initial and target states are scarcely populated.
+Figures~\ref{ConverFockPT}(a) and (b) demonstrate perfect passage $\mu_1^\dagger(t)$, i.e., $\mathcal{F}_{5,0}(0)=1\rightarrow\mathcal{F}_{0,5}(\tau)=1$, under a $\mathcal{PT}$-symmetric Hamiltonian.
+It is found that for both evolutions of (a) avoiding and (b) crossing EPs, the Fock states of conserved excitations other than the initial and target states are rarely populated.
 For example, in Fig.~\ref{ConverFockPT}(a), we have at most $\mathcal{F}_{4,1}(0.19\tau)=0.073$, $\mathcal{F}_{3,2}(0.40\tau)=0.031$, $\mathcal{F}_{2,3}(0.62\tau)=0.032$, and $\mathcal{F}_{1,4}(0.82\tau)=0.074$.
-The total fidelity $\sum_n\mathcal{F}_n\equiv\sum_{n_1,n_2}\mathcal{F}_{n_1,n_2}$, being equivalent to the trace of the two-mode system ${\rm Tr}[|\psi(t)\rangle\langle\psi(t)|]$, can represent the probability conservation or non-conservation under a non-Hermitian Hamiltonian.
+The total fidelity $\sum_n\mathcal{F}_n\equiv\sum_{n_1,n_2}\mathcal{F}_{n_1,n_2}$, being equivalent to the trace of the two-mode system ${\rm Tr}[|\psi(t)\rangle\langle\psi(t)|]$, can represent the probability conservation or nonconservation under a non-Hermitian Hamiltonian.
 In both Figs.~\ref{ConverFockPT}(a) and (b), it is found that $\sum_n\mathcal{F}_n(0<t<\tau)<1$ due to the gain effect of the cavity mode and the loss effect of the magnon mode.
 Nevertheless, $\sum_n\mathcal{F}_n(t=\tau)$ always converges to unit at the end of the passage.
 In Figs.~\ref{ConverFockPT}(c) and (d), we present the dynamics of real and imaginary parts of eigenenergies $E_\pm$ due to Eq.~(\ref{eigenenergy}), relevant to the avoiding and crossing EPs in the parametric setting, respectively.
 The curves in Fig.~\ref{ConverFockPT}(c) verify that the system dynamics avoids the coalescence of eigenenergies and eigenstates.
 Figure~\ref{ConverFockPT}(d) indicates that the system crosses EPs when $t=0.18\tau$ and $t=0.82\tau$.
-It is hardly to find a clear connection between the perfect state transfer and the existence of the exceptional points of the system spectrum.
+For the two-mode system discussed in this work, it is hard to find a clear connection between the perfect state transfer and the existence of the exceptional points of the system spectrum.

+Our protocol is sensitive to the parametric deviation in the absence of error correction.
+Without loss of generality, we consider that the control Hamiltonian~(\ref{HamMC}) is under the fluctuation of the coherent interaction between the two modes, i.e.,